rokkro/ciscoTelneter/README.md

 >>>
 ```
 * To navigate, enter the number of the menu option you want to select and press enter.
-* Entering a '1', will reset the connection and prompt you to select a config file again.
+* Entering a '1' in this menu will  both reset the connection and prompt you to select a config file again.
 * Enter an 'r' to exit submenus and return to the main menu shown above.
 * Enter a 'q' to exit the program.
 * If you switch to the device command line, you will be unable to return to the above interface unless you restart the script.